|Home > Documentation > Administration > Administrative tasks > Configuring security > Administering security realms > Database (SQL) Realm|

-In this section we will focus on using a database to verify and retrieve user names and passwords.
+In this section we will focus on the use a database for verifying and retrieving user names and passwords.

 For this example we created a new database called SecurityDatabase using the built-in Derby database.
 The following steps summarize the procedure performed to create the database and tables, load some sample data and create the connection pool.
 Detailed instructions on how to define database connection pools are described in the Configuring database pools section.